nancymic2/DOCS/appArmor.md

     * Malicious manipulation of libvirt APIs via Nova compute.

 The AppArmor profiles here:
-* Use the sVirt mechanism to deliver a very locked down profile for KVM / QEMU processes that guests run under.
+* Use the sVirt mechanism to deliver a locked-down profile for KVM / QEMU processes that guests run under.
 This enforces strict isolation of the guest VMs, which is significantly more useful than just securing libvirt.
 * Contain important improvements over stock Debian profiles, including:
     * Preventing libvirt from writing to any system config.
     * Preventing Libivirt from accessing any hardware and device nodes that are not required for Helion-based solutions.
 While